Pearson-Higher-Ed/elements/docs/elements/templates.md

 {{/demo}}

 ## Three Column
 This template devotes 4 columns to a all content areas.
-At medium and smaller breakpoints the content areas stack.
+By default at medium and smaller breakpoints the content areas stack.
+Use class size to change the breakpoint.
+For example: `pe-template__triple-sm`

 Dimensions:
 - Full 12 column width at all breakpoints